benkirk/bugreports/derecho/pio_lustre_perf/README.md

 # ParallelIO / Cray-MPICH / Lustre Stripe Size Sensitivity

 We are seeing an extreme sensitivity to lustre stripe size for a particular MPI-IO file access pattern, as implemented through the ParallelIO->NetCDF->PNetCDF->MPI-IO stack of libraries.
 This has been demonstrated on two different systems, Derecho at NCAR and Perlmutter at NERSC.
-For smaller stripe sizes, and excessive amout of time is spent within `MPI_File_write_at_all`, with no further granularity presently available.
+For smaller stripe sizes, an excessive amount of time is spent within `MPI_File_write_at_all`, with no further granularity presently available.

 ## Building a Replication Case

 The smallest demonstration case to date requires 16 128-core nodes (2,048 MPI ranks) and access to a Lustre filesystem.
-The software stack is fairly complex, but can be build on top of a base Cray environment using the scripts provided in [this repo](https://github.com/benkirk/bugreports/tree/main).
+The software stack is fairly complex, but can be built on top of a base Cray environment using the scripts provided in [this repo](https://github.com/benkirk/bugreports/tree/main).
 Running `make all` in the `derecho/pio_lustre_perf` subdirectory performs the follwing:
 * Sources a common Cray environment module set using `config_env.sh`.
 Currently tested with the following module stack:
   ```
   Currently Loaded Modules: